Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_File_Management.md

 ## Bandwidth Constrains

-Bandwidht constraints sometimes prevents pictures form being transferred after capture, for example if there is a higher capture rate during a specific timeslot.
+Bandwidth constraints sometimes prevent pictures from being transferred after capture, for example, if there is a higher capture rate during a specific timeslot.
 The "Xfer" feature will deserialize picture transmission from the capture process.

-New pictures are placed in a queue, which is then processed as per configured parameters (in particular number of parallel transfers).
+New pictures are placed in a queue, which is then processed as per configured parameters (i.e. a number of parallel transfers).
 This prevents risks of overloading the system with too many parallel jobs.

 ## Quota

 Webcampak implements a "soft-quota" policy.

 Users can define how much space can be used by a source on the system and will report usage over quota.
 But the system will not trigger actions others than reporting over-usage.
-Pictures are critical to our system, and we didn't want to take any action that might result on improperly deleting pictures.
+Pictures are critical to our system, and we didn't want to take any action that might result in improperly deleting pictures.

 If a source goes over quota, the system will report so, but will not take further actions.